tensorflow/community/rfcs/20200712-tfrt-kernel-fallback.md

 calling kernels directly from the new [TFRT](https://github.com/tensorflow/runtime) TensorFlow runtime.

 Note that there is an effort to call existing kernels by delegating to TensorFlow eager runtime instead.
-This approach is called Runtime Fallback and corresponding RFC will be published soon.
+This approach is called Runtime Fallback.
 The goals of the two fallback mechanisms are as follows:

 *   Runtime Fallback aims to reuse all current TensorFlow kernels in TFRT.